henter/yokubi/src/Section1/Part1/Lesson1.md

 Let’s start from sentences in the shape of “A is B”.
 Japanese has two basic "is" words.
 The grammar term for such words is "copula".
 Copulas have a dedicated term because they're special verb-like things.

 The two copulas in Japanese are だ and です. です is more polite than だ.
-Despite both being copulas, they can't always be used in the same patterns.
-Funnily enough, you can even omit them entirely while still implying an “A is B” type of relationship in your sentences.
+Despite both being copulas, their usage can be flexible and sometimes optional: you can omit them entirely while still implying an “A is B” type of relationship in your sentences.
 Especially だ is usually omitted at the end of conversational sentences in modern Japanese.

 Unlike English, the state-of-being word goes **after** the word that you're using to describe something, rather than before it.
 We will see that this applies to most modifier words in Japanese: they apply to the word on their **left**.